 But I was going to tell you about "War Wounds" and how I came to write it.
 Simply this: Mort gave members of the class odd, out-of-context snippets of real, historical documents, in my case lines of correspondence between brothers in the Civil War.
 Our job was then to immerse ourselves in the historical era surrounding the documents and write a piece of fiction incorporating the snippers.
 Yes, certain lines from "War Wounds" are lifted direct from history.
 I was rather pleased with the result.
 (And I'm humbled to say I think Mort was too.)

 I've used this technique several times since - if not quoting actual documents, then using them as inspiration.
 The story of the past is more or less firmly written in the history books and in the primary source documents remaining.
 But the fictional past remains endlessly plumbable, endlessly viable, endlessly fascinating and alive.

-The collection is an exclusive ebook, available only to members of The Bain Insiders Club.
+The in-progress collection is an exclusive ebook, available only to members of The Bain Insiders Club.

 The collection also includes:

 Tom & Huck's Trade - A gross-out take on Twain's classic tale...